Bakr-Al-Tamimi/arabic-poetry-presenatation/README.md

 A: After loading the application, all operations are performed locally in your browser.
 No internet connection needed.

 **Q: Are my poems saved?**
-A: Currently, the application does not permanently save poems.
-Make sure to export your work before closing the browser.
+A: Yes!
+The application automatically saves your work in your browser using localStorage.
+Your poem will remain saved even after reloading the page or closing the browser.
+Saved data is automatically deleted after one week of inactivity.
+For permanent storage, it's recommended to export your work as PDF or Word files.

 **Q: What if I have an odd number of lines?**
 A: The application ignores the last line if it doesn't have a matching verse.
 Ensure you have an even number of lines.